MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 *Co-Founder of a Startup in the Publishing Industry*

-* Technical lead in architecture and development
+* Technical lead in architecture and development.
-* Development of a digital reading app in iOS and Android for printed books
+* Development of a digital reading app in iOS and Android for printed books.
-* Architecture design and development of a backend for processing and analyzing book data
+* Architecture design and development of a backend for processing and analyzing book data.

 Papego was an app for continuing reading printed books digitally, supported by several German publishers.
 The app was available for iOS and Android and was critically acclaimed by the press.
 The app was discontinued in 2023.